WARE HOUSE SERVICES

 3. Bonded Storage

 4. Co-operative Warehouses

 Warehousing and logistics are two different sides of the same coin, which is the safe & economical storage of goods, inventory, information within a specified area, or building.
 Logistics is generally the detailed organization and implementation of a complex operation in different management times.

-These warehouses are owned, managed, and controlled by Co-operative societies.
-These societies provide storage facilities on the most economical rates for their members only.
+These warehouses are owned, managed, and controlled by Cooperative societies.
+These societies provide storage facilities at the most economical rates for their members only.
 The primary purpose of running such warehouses is not to earn profits but to help their members.

 Globally, it will be seen that these warehouses are found near the ports and usually owned by dock authorities.
 Bonded warehouses are subject to two types of taxes: (a) Excise duty and (b) Custom duty.

 These types of storage facilities usually have ample space, which enables the fast movement of large quantities of stores for a short period.
 While, on the other hand, conventional warehouses hold goods for a long time, say two months or one year.

 These warehouses, basically by nature, serve as points in the distribution system at which goods are procured from different suppliers and quickly transferred to various customers.

 To minimize delivery time, these storage facilities are found close to transportation centers.

 These warehouses are owned by the government and semi-government bodies and are made available to private firms to store goods on payment of rent.
 The open warehouses are usually set up to help small traders who are not in a position to have their warehouses due to financial constraints.
 Retailers sometimes due to increased sales even find their private warehouses insufficient if their facilities have reached capacity or if they are making an individual, huge purchase of products for some reason.
 Anyone can avail of these facilities to solve its short-term distribution needs.